New York City, USA - 2018

-The concept of the playground is inspired by the fauna of the Hudson River, as the Chelsea Waterside Park is placed by the Manhatten waterfront.
-The imaginative underwater universe is designed to inspire the kids to climb, balance, swing and slide.
+The concept of the playground is inspired by the fauna of the Hudson River, as the Chelsea Waterside Park is placed by the Manhattan waterfront.
+The imaginative underwater universe is designed to inspire kids to climb, balance, swing and slide.

-The bollards are often seen at the riverfront covered with algaes.
-On the playground the bollard towers are 23 feet tall with a slide attached, which leads you down to the oysters in a large sand box area.
+Bollards are often seen along the riverfront covered with algae.
+At the playground, the bollard towers are 23 feet tall with a slide attached, which leads you down to the oysters in a large sandbox area.
 This part of the playground is designed for toddlers.
-Seaweed made out of trunks is placed around the area of the playground for the kids to climb across.
+Seaweed made out of wooden trunks is placed around the area of the playground for the kids to climb across.

 DON’T FORGET TO LOOK UP

-In the top of the bollard towers kids will be able to see this steel silhouette interpreting the grains in the tree structure.
+At the top of the bollard towers, kids can discover this steel pattern interpreting the grains in the wooden structure.

-The structure of the pipefish is designed with a wide gap between the boards to add a sparkling light experience.
-The transparent look also makes it easy for the parents to interact with their kids.
+The structure of the pipefish is designed with a wide gap between the boards to create a beautiful play of light when the sun shines through.
+The design also enables parents to interact with their kids through the gaps.

-Across from the pipefish and tower is a sand box area for the smaller kids with a big oyster with a pearl inside.
+Across from the pipefish and towers, you'll find a sandbox area for the smaller kids with a big oyster with a pearl inside.

-The project is in collaboration with MVVA Michael Van Valkenburgh Associates, whom we have been working with since 2014.
+The project is made in collaboration with MVVA Michael Van Valkenburgh Associates, with whom we've been working since 2014.